Johnathan Cyprien: Early life and college

 Cyprien attended North Miami Beach High School in North Miami Beach, Florida.
 He served as team captain as a senior and was also named to the Miami Herald All-Dade and District 12-6A first-team.
 Cyprien received an athletic scholarship to attend Florida International University, where he played for the FIU Panthers football team from 2009 to 2012.

-As a true freshman in 2009, he appeared in all 12 games and started seven.
-He finished second on the team with 78 tackles, recorded one interception, three breakups and forced two fumbles, and earned all-conference honorable mention selection.
-In 2010, he led the team with 113 tackles, the fourth-best single-season total in FIU history.
-He also recorded three tackles for loss, one interception, six pass breakups, forced three fumbles, and recovered a fumble, and earned second-team all-conference honors.
-As a junior in 2011, he started in all 13 games.
+As a true freshman in 2009, Cyprien appeared in all 12 games and started seven.
+He finished second on the team with 78 tackles, an interception, three pass deflections, and two forced fumbles.
+Cyprien earned an all-conference honorable mention selection.

+In 2010, Cyprien led the team with 113 tackles, the fourth-best single-season total in FIU history.
+He also recorded three tackles for loss, ann interception, six pass deflections, forced three fumbles, and recovered a fumble, and earned second-team all-conference honors.

+As a junior in 2011, Cyprien started in all 13 games.
 He recorded 81 tackles (third-highest on the team), along with 5.5 tackles for loss and a team-high eight passes broken up, which was tied for third all-time in a season in program history, and he earned second-team all-conference honors.